adiyoss/StructED/README.md

  - task: the cost/loss function number - Mandatory
  - epoch: the number of epochs on the data - Mandatory
  - task_param: cost/loss parameters if needed, can store multiple parameters splited by (;) - optional
- - kernel: kernel type, and parameters(i.e sigma) - Optional
+ - IKernel: IKernel type, and parameters(i.e sigma) - Optional
  	- 0 - poly 2 degree
-	- 1 - 2nd taylor approximation for RBF - setting the sigma value can be done like that: kernel:1:19
+	- 1 - 2nd taylor approximation for RBF - setting the sigma value can be done like that: IKernel:1:19
-	- 2 - 3rd taylor approximation for RBF - setting the sigma value can be done like that: kernel:2:19
+	- 2 - 3rd taylor approximation for RBF - setting the sigma value can be done like that: IKernel:2:19
  - init_w: the path for the initial weights - Optional
  - phi: feature function type - Mandatory
  - prediction: prediction function, should implement also the loss-augmented function - Mandatory